prof-rossetti/georgetown-opim-557-201810/projects/exec-dash.md

 ![a screenshot of a pivot table summary and a corresponding chart depicting top-selling products](/img/projects/exec-dash/example-dashboard-march.png)

-> Hint: try manually configuring a Pivot Table and corresponding Pivot Chart after you import data for the first time, and write code to update the underlying data source (Pivot Cache) on subsequent imports.
+> HINT: Try manually configuring a Pivot Table and corresponding Pivot Chart after you import data for the first time, and write code to update the underlying data source (Pivot Cache) on subsequent imports.

-> Hint: to detect the month and year, either parse the filename, or parse the imported date values.
+> HINT: To detect the month and year, either parse the filename, or parse the imported date values.

 Wherever price-related information (e.g. unit prices and sales prices) appears in the workbook, it should be formatted as USD, with a dollar sign and two decimal places.
 This includes in cell values on the "Data" sheet, and in charts, tables, and graphs on the "Dashboard" sheet.